Linda Teece - BACP Accredited Counsellor/Psychotherapist

 Hello and thank you for viewing my profile.
-I work from comfortable rooms in Hereford, and I use mainly the Person Centred model of counselling, but I am also trained in CBT, and I incorporate aspects of other models where it seems appropriate.
+I work from comfortable rooms in Hereford, and I am offering face-to-face, telephone or video platform sessions.
+I use mainly the Person Centred model of counselling, and I am trained in CBT, incorporating aspects of other models where appropriate.

 The Person Centred approach builds a safe relationship between client and counsellor, where you can explore the areas which cause you distress and unease, for example anxiety or depression; try to make sense of why you are experiencing these feelings so intensely; and to look at how past events can have such an impact on the present.
 I can help you to take steps to bring about change, or change the way you look at the situation.
 I believe that this approach is effective in helping you to understand yourself and become more resourceful when you face difficult situations in the future.

 I understand that there may be financial, practical, personal or contractual reasons why a time-limited approach might be best for you, and in those cases we can bring in aspects of, for example, Solution Focussed or Cognitive Behaviour techniques, which are both useful in recognising unhelpful, negative patterns of thinking or behaviour, and helping you to make positive changes.

-I will discuss with you the blend of approaches we use, and I will not give you advice or pass any judgement on your situation.
+I will discuss with you the blend of approaches we use, and will not pass any judgement on your situation.
 I will seek to fully understand you and to help you understand yourself.

 Training, qualifications & experience